tangydoris/WormGUIDES/README.md

 #####Eclipse Setup:
 Download Eclipse Mars<br>
-Download the latest JDK (currently using early release of Java 1.8.0_66 found at https://jdk8.java.net/download.html)<br>
+Download the latest JDK (currently version 1.8 at http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)<br>
 Make sure environment variables point to the bin directory of the jdk (usually found in C:/Program Files/Java/jdk.../bin)<br>
 If Eclipse cannot open, try to modify the eclipse.ini configuration file in the main eclipse directory<br>
 Change the required java version in the argument -Dosgi.requiredJavaVersion from 1.7 to 1.8<br>